SPBU-LiPengyi/Personal_Project/README.md

 # Diffusion-Model

-## this is first Model of Generative Image, From DDPM Model
+## This is first Model of Generative Image, From DDPM Model